 Along with mowing and routine maintenance of the county’s 2,500 miles of channel, dozens of stormwater detention basins and thousands of buyout lots, the Flood Control District conducts major maintenance to repair damage caused by storms and erosion.

 Harris County Flood Control District’s activities have diversified since its creation in 1937.
 From tree planting and environmental programs to Voluntary Home Buyouts and more, these additional programs help the Flood Control District fully meet its mission.

 The Flood Control District builds and maintains numerous capital and major maintenance projects throughout the county.
 These projects are organized, coordinated and managed with respect to the watersheds they benefit.

 Stay informed and prepared!
-Whenever the forecast calls for possible heavy rainfall, Harris County residents are urged to monitor weather conditions, and to pay close attention to road conditions on their daily travel routes.
+Whenever the forecast calls for possible heavy rainfall, Houston and Harris County residents are urged to monitor weather conditions, and to pay close attention to road conditions on their daily travel routes.

 Access resources for educating yourself and others about Harris County's waterways.